CME / MOC Accreditation

 Summarize the current trends and future innovations associated with clinical dermatology and dermatopathology.

 Apply an improved knowledge base of the various treatment options and the use of multiple modalities in treating specific dermatologic disorders.

 Describe the basic principles for the treatment of dermatologic disorders including biologics, combination therapy and the future of treatment.

 Apply learned skills about the clinical and histopathology features, management and treatment of common skin cancers and non-cancerous skin disorders

 Assess the use of physical therapies in the treatment of skin lesions including cryotherapy, radiation therapy, photodynamic therapy, and light therapy.

 Physician Credit: This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint provider-ship of Medical Education Resources (MER) and Practical Symposium.
 MER is accredited by the ACCME to provide continuing medical education for physicians.

-Credit Designation: Medical Education Resources designates this live activity for a maximum of 25 AMA PRA Category 1 CreditsTM.
+Credit Designation: Medical Education Resources designates this live activity for approximately 12-15 (TBD) AMA PRA Category 1 CreditsTM.

 Physicians should claim only the credit commensurate with the extent of their participation in the activity.